anmolsinghal98/Requirements-Elicitation-Follow-Up-Question-Generation/README.md

 ### Dataset

-The datasets of this work are in /datasets folder.
+The datasets used as input for the LLM-based experiments and the surveys are in `datasets` folder.

-`study1.csv` - the turn context dataset used in Study 1.
+`study1.csv` - the turn context dataset used as input in Study 1.
 Note that some of the data in this file may appear to look like duplicates, but in fact they are just partially the same, which happens because the interviewer's follow-up question depends on a longer previous context that has already been analyzed prior in this dataset.
 Below is a mock example:

   Data Row 1:
   Interviewee: OK, I want an apartment that has a large kitchen.